 Xenia, who is originally from Belarus, and Lior, a Jewish-Israeli, married four years ago.
 Xenia converted through the Reform Movement, registered as Jewish in Israel, and is nearing the end of the process to become a citizen.
 Following her final citizenship interview, the family traveled abroad to visit their families.
 Once the pandemic began, they were not able to return home.
 While they were stuck abroad, they noticed that their daughter was showing signs of a neurological disorder, so they decided to return home as soon as possible.

 Coming home, however, wasn’t so easy.
 Xenia’s visa had expired, so Lior had to return first and invite her to join him in Israel.
-Immediately after Lior returned to Israel in early November, he went to the Ministry of the Interior and scheduled an urgent appointment with a neurologist.
-The Ministry of the Interior, however, would only schedule an appointment for him to apply to bring Xenia and their daughter back into Israel – two months later!
+Immediately after Lior returned to Israel in early November, he went to the Interior Ministry and scheduled an urgent appointment with a neurologist.
+The Interior Ministry, however, would only schedule an appointment for him to apply to bring Xenia and their daughter back into Israel – two months later!
 Lior sent a letter of appeal, which was ignored, and then turned to the Israel Religion Action Center's Legal Aid Center for Olim (LACO) for help.

 We were informed that Lior’s request to bring his wife and daughter home was denied because there was no reason to approve Xenia’s reentry.
 The Ministry said that he should have brought his breastfeeding baby home himself and left his wife behind.
 We pulled out all the stops and used our influence to overturn the Ministry’s decision.
 As a result, Xenia and their daughter have been granted entry!
 They returned home on December 6, and they just had an appointment with a neurologist.